Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/08-dsp-library/README.md

 ![Vitis Analyzer Graph](images/DSPLib_tutorial_part_1_Vitis_Analyzer_Graph.png)

 Selecting **Array** on the navigation bar shows the physical implementation of the design on the AI Engine array.
-Here you can see the PLIO interfaces in pink, the AI Engine tile that implements the kernel in blue, and the ping-pong buffers in purple.
+Here you can see the PLIO interfaces in purple (in the bottom of the AI Engine array), the AI Engine tile that implements the kernel in blue, and the ping-pong buffers in purple.
 Note the kernel is located in tile (18,0), which was specified in `fir_graph.h`.
 Clicking on the components on the diagram takes you to the appropriate tab below, which provides a description of the element.
-Conversely, you can select the various element tabs (Kernels / I/O / Buffers / Ports / Nets / Tiles / Interface Channels) and click on a component to see where it is located on the array.
+Conversely, you can select the various element tabs (Kernels / I/O / Buffers / Ports / Nets / Tiles / Interface Channels / DMA Channels) and click on a component to see where it is located on the array.

 ![Vitis Analyzer Array](images/DSPLib_tutorial_part_1_Vitis_Analyzer_Array.png)